Sarah Clarke KC wins Responsible Leader Awards at the Women & Diversity in Law Awards 2023.

 Professional Disciplinary and Criminal Matters:

 Sarah’s background in criminal law makes her an obvious choice for cases involving allegations of fraud or sexual assault.
-Sarah is also used to dealing with vulnerable witnesses and defendants and is a member of the Rook Working Group and the ICCA’s “Advocate’s Gateway”
+Sarah is also used to dealing with vulnerable witnesses and defendants and is a member of the Rook Working Group and the ICCA’s “Advocate’s Gateway”.
+She is particularly experienced at dealing with clients with Mental Health and Wellbeing issues.

-- Instructed by the SPA to advise on and prosecute high profile case involving allegations of rape and violence within a relationship between two Army Captains.
+- Instructed by the Director of Service Prosecutions to advise on and prosecute high profile case involving allegations of rape and violence within a relationship between two Army Captains.
 Court Martial proceedings.

 - Representing a doctor charged with sexual assault on a hospital nurse.